Curriculum Implementation

 From research, we have chosen The Habits of Mind that we want pupils to develop throughout the curriculum in order to be more capable of successful working across all learning.
 Pupils will use the habits of mind not only to succeed, but to learn that success is ensured by mindfully applying these habits.
 Through reflection and self-evaluation they begin to see how applying these habits transfers to all subject areas.

-We understand at Belgrave that habits of mind have to be taught through experiences, encounters, reflections, practice sessions and instructions and this begins in Early Years.
+We understand at Belgrave that habits of mind have to be taught through experiences, encounters, reflections, practical sessions and instructions and this begins in Early Years.

 Teaching sequence: